 Hubert Bertsch is an Austrian entrepreneur and international businessman.
 He is the owner and CEO of Bertsch Holding GmbH founded in 1925 with several companies in Europe and the CIS.

 When Hubert took over the family business, he reorganized the companies allowing each division to focus on their core competencies and creating a strong solid foundation for expansion.
 He also enlarged the companies’ sphere of actives and continues to create relations to multiple foreign countries and businesses.

 Our Advisory Board supports the Foundation Board in its strategic decision-making for grant opportunities.

-Dr. Mikhael is a Professor in the Applied Cancer Research and Drug Discovery Division at the Translational Genomics Research Institute (TGen), an affiliate of City of Hope Cancer Center.
+Joseph advises the board of directors and Executive team on grant selection and strategic decisions for clinical cancer research activities.
+He is a Professor in the Applied Cancer Research and Drug Discovery Division of the Translational Genomics Research Institute (TGen), an affiliate of City of Hope Cancer Center.
 He is also the Chief Medical Officer of the International Myeloma Foundation (IMF).
-He facilitates and promotes myeloma research worldwide, especially in underprivileged countries.

-Dr. Mikhael was recently a hematologist at Mayo Clinic Arizona where he served as a Professor at the Mayo College of Medicine, Associate Dean of Graduate Medical Education and Deputy Director - Education of the Mayo Clinic Cancer Center.
-He has been recognized with numerous awards in education including being in the Mayo Clinic Resident and Fellow Association Hall of Fame as Educator of the Year.
+He has been recognized with numerous awards in education, and is in the Mayo Clinic Resident and Fellow Association Hall of Fame as Educator of the Year.
 He was also recently named in the Top 100 Doctors in the United States.